Imperial Sand Dunes

 Will there be any impact to services (restrooms, trash, camping access, permit sales, law enforcement)?

 The BLM anticipates no impacts to trash, camping access, permit sales or law enforcement.
 Beginning Friday, October 16, both Cahuilla and Buttercup Ranger Stations will be open and staffed from 9:00 – 5:30 Friday, Saturday, and Sunday.
+The restrooms at ISDRA are closed due to additional COVID cleaning mitigation measures.
 Visitors are strongly encouraged to plan accordingly and bring hand sanitizer as restrooms do not have running water.

 Could I get a ticket for not wearing a mask or not social distancing?